iustinum/iustinum.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am an Undergraduate at UC Berkeley studying computer science and business with interests in cybersecurity and computer architecture.
+I am an undergraduate at UC Berkeley studying computer science and business administration with interests in cybersecurity and computer architecture.

 In my free time, I swim, snowboard, and play water polo.